-Formula To Calculate the Tub Capacity of a Washer
+The Formula to Calculate Tub Capacity of a Washer

-Thanks to the advice of two young men, here is the proper equation to calculate the capacity of a washing machine tub; assuming all measurements are in feet.
+Use this equation to calculate the volume or holding capacity of the washing machine tub; assuming all measurements are in feet.

 Volume (cu. ft.) = pi times r times r times D

-r = radius (feet); remember r = diameter divided by 2
+- r = radius (feet); remember r = diameter divided by two

-How To Calculate the Tub Capacity of a Washer
+How to Calculate the Tub Volume or Capacity of a Washer

-- 2. Measure the radius of the tub; from the center of tub to the outside wall of the tub.
-Alternatively, measure the diameter and divide by 2.
+- Measure the radius of the tub; from the center of the tub to the outside wall of the tub.
+Alternatively, measure the diameter and divide by two.
 This is the radius.

-- 3. Multiply the radius by the radius; note this is not the same as multiplying the radius by two.
+- Using the formula, multiply the radius by the radius; note this is not the same as multiplying the radius by two.
 This is equivalent to the radius squared.

-- 5. Multiply the value from step 4 by the depth of the tub to find the cubic feet capacity of the washer.
+- Multiply the value from step four by the depth of the tub to find the cubic feet volume or capacity of the washer.

 - Compact washers are usually 2.30 to 2.45 cubic feet.